 It is well known that a cactus graph can be constructed from a tree by replacing edges with cycles of arbitrary size.
 Similarly, a Christmas cactus graph can be constructed from a tree by replacing nodes with cycles and contracting edges that are not in cycles.
-In particular we will make use of the following method for constructing a Christmas cactus graph:
+It is easy to see that we can alternatively define a Christmas cactus graph as any graph that can be generated by the following procedure: